Going to work should be a peaceful and safe experience where you go to earn…

 We also know that many work environments cause significant mental health illnesses for many employees.

 The National Safety Council has launched a “workplace” section to its “injury facts” database and has uncovered some alarming statistics:

 We know that workplace injuries and illnesses can largely be prevented if employers implemented better safety training and ensured that every employee was issued proper safety equipment.
 This includes clothing and other necessary safety gear (helmets, harnesses, eyewear, respiratory equipment, and more).

 Do not wait to seek legal assistance if you have gotten injured or become ill in the workplace.
 At Koszdin, Fields, Sherry & Katz, we know that you will need a strong legal team to take on a negligent employer, especially if you are denied a workers compensation claim.
-When you need a Los Angeles workplace injury attorney, you can reach out to us for a free consultation by clicking here or calling one of these numbers: 818-812-5639 or 800-747-3447.
+When you need a Los Angeles workplace injury attorney, you can reach out to us for a free consultation by calling one of these numbers: 818-812-5639 or 800-747-3447.